 Step #6: Educate yourself about pay rates

-I often find that new nannies in the marketplace aren’t really sure about the current going pay rates, and as a result, they could be missing out on a lot of money each year.
-Also, it’s very important not to expect top-of-the-market pay as an entry-level nanny.
+New nannies in the marketplace often aren’t really sure about the current going pay rates, and as a result, they could be missing out on a lot of money each year.
+It’s also very important not to expect top-of-the-market pay as an entry-level nanny.
 While you should be paid fairly, you probably aren’t going to make top dollar when you’re just getting started.
 And remember, it’s not just about the hourly rate, an industry-standard compensation package includes benefits, such as two weeks of paid time off, accrued paid sick time, paid holidays, mileage reimbursement, and sometimes even a medical stipend.

 Step #7: What is your care philosophy?